CLICK HERE for story on Parachute Museum Interviews with Industry Leaders .

 The research materials permanently housed at Wright State University may be viewed at this link -

 The Parachute Museum in reviewing our collection on a regular basis, encourages donations to the museum.
-Objects are accessioned based on our acceptance policy which can be seen by downloading this document (new object consideration policy).
+Objects are accessioned based on our acceptance policy which can be seen by downloading this document:

 In 2020 The Parachute Museum celebrated its tenth year of being open to the public as part of the Wright-Dunbar Interpretive Center.
 An article on the anniversary is can be found on the Aviation Blog page: